Christmas Eve: United States

-In the Philippines, the traditional dinner is served at midnight after the family attends the late evening Mass known as Misa de Gallo (sometimes referred to as Misa de Aguinaldo, "Gift Mass").
-Conventional dishes served for the main course include: lechón, pancit, sweet-tasting spaghetti, fried chicken, jamón, queso de bola, arróz caldo, lumpia, turkey, relyenong bangús (stuffed milkfish), adobo, steamed rice, and various breads such as pan de sal.
-Desserts include úbe halayá, bibingka, membrilyo, fruit salad, various rice- and flour-based pastries, ice cream, and fruits, while popular beverages are tsokolate as well as coffee, soda, wine, beer, alcoholic drinks, and fruit juices.

 Historical events

 A number of historical events have been influenced by the occurrence of Christmas Eve.

 Christmas truce

 During World War I in 1914 and 1915 there was an unofficial Christmas truce, particularly between British and German troops.
 The truce began on Christmas Eve, 24 December 1914, when German troops began decorating the area around their trenches in the region of Ypres, Belgium, for Christmas.
 They began by placing candles on trees, then continued the celebration by singing Christmas carols, most notably Stille Nacht ("Silent Night").
 The British troops in the trenches across from them responded by singing English carols.
 The two sides shouted Christmas greetings to each other.
 Soon there were calls for visits across the "No man's land" when small gifts were exchanged.
 The truce also allowed a breathing space during which recently killed soldiers could be brought back behind their lines by burial parties.
 Funerals took place as soldiers from both sides mourned the dead together and paid their respects.
 At one funeral in No Man's Land, soldiers from both sides gathered and read a passage from Psalm 23.
 The truce occurred in spite of opposition at higher levels of the military command.
 Earlier in the autumn, a call by Pope Benedict XV for an official truce between the warring governments had been ignored.